sg-s/xolotl/docs/explanation/integration.md

 $$V(t + \Delta t) = V_\infty + (V(t) - V_\infty) \exp \Big(-\frac{\Delta t}{\tau_V}\Big)$$

 This approximation is more accurate than a first order Euler method approximation, and is significantly faster than higher order (*viz.* Runge-Kutta) methods.

+!!! info "For more information"
-> See Ch.
-5, Dayan, P. and Abbott, LF (2001) Theoretical Neuroscience, MIT Press for more information
+  See Ch.
+5, Dayan, P. and Abbott, LF (2001) Theoretical Neuroscience, MIT Press.

 ### Where this method is used

+The exponential Euler method is very accurate compared to its speed.
+It is suitable for conditions in which each contributing factor to the membrane potential is approximately linear and slowly-varying.
+In conditions of coarse time-resolution or quickly varying applied current, this method can diverge.

 ## The Runge-Kutta fourth-order method